-This Mashed Butternut Squash recipe with quinoa is a perfect food to help your baby or toddler transition from purees to more complicated textures.
+This Roasted Butternut Squash and Quinoa Baby Food recipe is a perfect food to help your baby or toddler transition from purees to more complicated textures.
 And it’s a delicious side dish for everyone at the table too!

-Related to that, a friend recently asked me for advice about transitioning her brand new one-year-old to more table foods, and away from purees.
+A friend recently asked me for advice about transitioning her brand new one-year-old to more table foods, and away from purees.
 Purees are so easy for little ones to eat and as parents, they don’t bring near as many concerns about choking.
 But it’s important for older babies and toddlers to learn to eat foods with a variety of textures since they need a chance to practice developing all of their motor skills—including the ones in their mouths.
-Plus, research has found that introducing lumpier textures by the time babies hit about 9 months can lead to a wider range of accepted foods for years to come.

 Transition Foods for Babies

-All of that said, the choking concern can be paralyzing for many parents—and it’s possible to simply feel like your toddler is stuck on purees.
-Today’s recipe for Roasted Butternut Squash with Quinoa is one of my favorite transition foods.
-Actually, this basic method is a go-to of mine for all sorts of baby and early toddler meals: Combine a pureed fruit or veggie with a grain and boom, a nutritious meal is served!
-It’s smooth, but still textured, so a little one can practice moving more complicated mixture in their mouth (without parental concerns about choking).
+Research has found that introducing lumpier textures by the time babies hit about 9 months can lead to a wider range of accepted foods for years to come, so it’s important to introduce more textures like the ones from the quinoa in this recipe.
+This basic method is a go-to of mine for all sorts of baby and early toddler meals: Combine a pureed fruit or veggie with a grain and boom, a nutritious meal is served!
+It’s smooth, but still textured, so a little one can practice moving more complicated mixture in their mouth.

 Nutritionally, the puree with a grain has vitamins A and C from the squash, vegetarian protein from the quinoa, fiber, and fat from the coconut milk—which is good for providing balanced energy and fueling proper brain development.